 How much is chalk paint?

-With such side a wide variety of chalk paint brands now the cost of chalk paint varies from each brand.
+With such side a wide variety of chalk paint brands now the cost of chalk paint varies for each brand.

-A quart of Behr Decorative Chalk paint is around $18.98 while Annie Sloan is $34.95 for a litre.
+A quart of Behr Decorative Chalk paint is around $18.98 while Annie Sloan is $34.95 for a liter.

 Depending on what brand you choose the price of chalk paint will vary.